prototypefund/reproducible-website/_events/paris2018/report.md

 <a name="Toc11440_331763073"></a>
 #### Debugging for reproducibility issues

-We discussed the 10 known sources of indeterminism documented in [github.com/bmwiedemann/theunreproduciblepackage/](https://github.com/bmwiedemann/theunreproduciblepackage/)
+We discussed the 10 known sources of nondeterminism documented in [github.com/bmwiedemann/theunreproduciblepackage/](https://github.com/bmwiedemann/theunreproduciblepackage/)

 and covered Bernhard's how-to-debug list: